 I thought my twin labor would go much faster than my singleton, since subsequent labors tend to go faster than the first.
 Our bodies are supposed to “remember” how to labor, so the time to give birth shrinks with each one.

 “It’s because they’re twins,” my doctor explained.
-Had I had a singleton baby the second time around, labor probably would’ve been much quicker.
+Had I had a singleton pregnancy the second time around, labor probably would’ve been much quicker.
 But with two babies, labor with twins can typically take longer, even as a second or subsequent pregnancy.

-So if you’re like me, you’ll likely be home during the early stages of labor.
+So, if you’re like me, you’ll likely be home during the early stages of labor.
 This is when your contractions are rhythmic, but still too far apart and too short to need to be in the hospital.

 Most hospitals will admit you if your cervix has dilated to three centimeters.
 Your doctor will also tell you how many minutes apart your contractions should be before you go to the hospital.

 What should you do in the meantime?

 Your body will go through tough physical challenges in a few hours—reserve your energy for then.
 Try to sleep or take a nap, especially if your symptoms happen at night, and while they’re still somewhat mild.